abstract bee artwork

 In New Zealand, I discovered, For The Love of Bees, and interestingly the project was started by two artists Sarah Smuts-Kennedy and Taarati Taiaroa and the local community.

-If you're an art lover or art collector I invite you join my VIP mailing list for first previews of new originals, fine art prints and products before they are released to the wider community.
+If you're an art lover, interior designer, art consultant or art collector I invite you join my VIP mailing list for first previews of new originals, fine art prints and products before they are released to the wider community.

 Thank you so much for visiting my website and journal, I truly appreciate it.